MagnusAH/math/README.md

 ### General

 Library can be configure to either compile, inline, or force inline functions.
 If compiling is not desired `math.c` is unnecessary. `rodata.c` is a must have as it contains the identity values for 3x3 and 4x4 matrices.
 All files in `src` are required for the project and must be in the same directory.
 Function declarations are in `.h` files and implementations are in `.i` files.
+Function names in header files should be self explanitory as the what the function does, standard parameter names are `o` for output, `a` for the first input, and `b` for the second input.

 ### Vector